Grip strength: Types of grip

 The human hand can be used to grip objects in several different positions.
 These different positions require different types of grip strength which are typically quantified based on the way the hand is being used.

 The crush grip is what is most commonly thought of as "grip".
 It involves a handshake-type grip, where the object being gripped rests firmly against the palm and all fingers.
-A strong crush grip is useful in bone-crushing handshakes or for breaking objects with pressure.
+A strong crush grip is useful in bone-crushing handshakes, or for breaking objects with pressure.

 In a pinch grip, the fingers are on one side of an object, and the thumb is on the other.
 Typically, an object lifted in a pinch grip does not touch the palm.
 This is generally considered a weaker grip position.
 The pinch grip is used when grabbing something like a weight plate or lifting a sheet of plywood by the top edge.

 A support grip typically involves holding something, such as the handle of a bucket, for a long time.
-This type of strength is epitomized by the Farmer's walk competitive event, where the bucket is filled with sand or water, and carried over a long distance.
+This type of strength is epitomized by the Farmer's walk competitive event, where a bucket is filled with sand or water and carried over a long distance.
 A great deal of muscular endurance is necessary to have a good carrying grip.